Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 I highly recommend that you play around with the times in each of the cooking steps below and take careful notes to develop the tenderness and crustiness that is perfect for your family's taste.

 What You'll Need

 - Baby Back Ribs (loin back ribs)

-- French's spicy mustard
+- French's spicy mustard or regular yellow mustard

 - Jeff's naked rib rub recipe